IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/Introduction.md

     Let's get started.

+Additional *"Speaker's scripts"* may be included with some prompts.

 When performing a client demonstration, choose the scenarios that best fit the client's requirements.

---8<-- "../terminology.md"